 Visibility means a retail organisation is constantly re-evaluating if there's a better and more efficient way to support stores.

-And that means everything happens faster because everything is easier.
+And that means that everything happens faster, because everything is easier.

 Store teams deploy VM, promotional and operational instructions faster because the instructions are clear and concise.

-Since head office has full transparency into what's been done and hasn't been done in each store, they have the data they need to analyse what works and what doesn't.
+Since head office has full transparency into what has and hasn't been done in each store, they have the data they need to analyze what works and what doesn't.